Alexandre Baril

-Alexandre Baril (born 1979 in Granby, Quebec), is a Canadian writer and since 2018 an associate professor at the School of Social Work, at the University of Ottawa.
-He researches sexual and gender diversity, bodily diversity ((dis)ability and health), and linguistic diversity.
-He considers his work to be intersectional, involving queer, trans, feminist and gender studies, as well as sociology of the body, health, social movements, and of critical suicidology.
+Alexandre Baril (born 1979 in Granby, Quebec), is a Canadian researcher and writer and since 2018 an associate professor at the School of Social Work, at the University of Ottawa.
+His work, carried out from an intersectional perspective, is situated at the crossroads of gender, queer, trans, disability/crip/Mad studies, critical gerontology and critical suicidology.
+He has also published and researched sexual and gender diversity, bodily diversity ((dis)ability and health), and linguistic diversity.

 Biography

-Baril attended the Université de Sherbrooke, earning a BA in philosophy with a minor in theology (2000–2003) as well as a MA in philosophy (2003–2005) from the Department of Philosophy and Applied Ethics.
+Baril attended the Université de Sherbrooke, earning a BA in philosophy with a minor in theology (2000–2003) as well as an MA in philosophy (2003–2005) from the Department of Philosophy and Applied Ethics.
 He received the highest distinction for his thesis, titled: Judith Butler and Postmodern Feminism: A Theoretical and Conceptual Analysis of a Controversial School of Thought, and has since published many articles on Judith Butler's political philosophy based on this work.
 After completing his master's degree, Baril pursued a doctoral degree in philosophy (2006–2010) from the Université du Québec à Montréal (UQAM) where he completed all program requirements other than the dissertation.
 He then went to the University of Ottawa to begin a second doctorate in women's studies (2010–2013) at the Institute of Feminist and Gender Studies.
 His dissertation, titled: Bodily Normativity Under the Knife: (Re)thinking Intersectionality and Solidarities Between Feminist, Trans, and Disability Studies Through Transsexuality and Transability earned him the highest distinction and the Pierre Laberge prize, awarded to the best dissertation in the humanities.